major macro economic indicators

 - Large domestic market

-- Significant agricultural potential: wheat, barley, colza, etc.
+- Important agricultural potential: wheat, barley, colza, etc.

-- Limited energy dependence (23%) thanks to coal, oil, gas and uranium
+- Limited energy dependence thanks to local coal, oil, gas and uranium

 - Diversified and competitive industry thanks to cheap labour

-- Demographic decline: low birth-rate and emigration of educated youth
+- Demographic downturn: low birth rate and emigration of well-educated youth

-- Serious regional disparities in terms of education, vocational training, healthcare and transport; rural regions lag behind
+- Strong regional disparities in terms of education, vocational training, health and transport; rural areas lag behind

-- Low participation rate for Hungarian and Roma minorities, young people, and women in the economy
+- Low participation of Hungarian and Roma minorities, youth, and women in the economy

 - Inefficient agricultural sector

 - Slow administrative and legal processes, corruption, bureaucracy, poor management of the workforce and procurement

 Inflationary pressures weigh on growth